json-everything/json-everything/.github/pull_request_template.md

 ### Links

 <!--
-Please add a link to the issue(s) in the appropriate field(s) and delete the others -->
+Please add a link to the issue(s) in the appropriate field(s) and delete the ones you don't use.
+-->
 Resolves ___     <!-- Use if these changes completely resolve the issue -->
 Relates to ___   <!-- Use if these changes relate to but do not resolve the issue -->
+Depends on ___   <!-- Use if these changes require other changes to be merged first -->

 ### Checks